PTAB

 • Title: Gaming Device with Multi-Purpose Reels

-• Brief Description: The ’675 patent discloses a gaming machine, such as a video slot machine, that uses video reels on a display.
-The invention focuses on displaying "exhibitions," such as animations or graphical effects, on the video reels to inform a player of a specific game outcome, like triggering a bonus round.
+• Brief Description: The ’675 patent relates to gaming devices, such as slot machines, that use video reels on a display.
+The invention centers on displaying "exhibitions," such as animations, over one or more reels upon a triggering event to inform a player of a game outcome, like entering a bonus round.

 3. Grounds for Unpatentability